GrimReaperSam/NiceCreativeName/README.md

 # 台北市都市更新與土地利用 #
 # Renewing Taipei #

+This project was done in the context of **EPFL | Media & Design Lab | Personal Interaction Studio 2018** Course Tutors:
+ * Immanuel Koh
+ * Jeffrey Huang

 In this repository, we collect data from multiple sources regarding renewal areas in Taipei City starting year 2012.

 Our data is obtained thanks to